Helping your Child Achieve their goals through a holistic and family centered approach

 Megan Buckingham, MS CCC-SLP

 Megan is a practicing Speech Language Pathologist with Back Bay Speech Therapy.
 Megan started her career in a private preschool setting.
-She has experience working with children with fluency, language, phonological and articulation delays.
+She has experience working with children with fluency, language, phonological, articulation delays, and feeding disorders.
 Megan enjoys working with infants through adolescents.
 Her goals are to provide customized treatment plans that involve the whole family dynamic.
 Megan received her Masters of Science Education in Speech Language Pathology from The College of Saint Rose in Albany, NY and completed her bachelor’s degree at The State University of New York at Geneseo.
 She is licensed by the state of Massachusetts and New York.
 Megan is certified by the American Speech-Language Hearing Association.

 Ariana is a licensed and practicing Speech-Language Pathologist at Back Bay Speech Therapy with training in orofacial myofunctional disorders.
 Ariana began her career working in Maryland within the Infants and Toddlers program as well as within a private practice where she provided speech and language treatment for children from birth through 21 years of age.
 Ariana has experience providing treatment in the areas of articulation, phonology, early language, feeding, orofacial myofunctional disorders, expressive and receptive language, as well as pragmatic language/social skills.
 Ariana has provided treatment across these areas to clients with disorders including Autism Spectrum Disorder (ASD), Attention-Deficit/Hyperactivity Disorder (ADHD), Down Syndrome, feeding disorders, learning disorders, and social/emotional disorders.
 Ariana loves using daily routines, movement, play, and song within her sessions to engage each of her clients.